phonghuule/Data-preparation-using-Amazon-Redshift-with-AWS-Glue-DataBrew/README.md

 #### Glue Interface Endpoint
 1. Create a VPC Endpoint by selecting the 'Create Endpoint'.
-2. Set the servict category as AWS services and search for the Glue service.
+2. Set the service category as AWS services and search for the Glue service.
 3. Select the service with type Interface.

     ![glueendpoint-1.png](./images/glueendpoint-1.png)